 Why Fixture Weight Directly Impacts Installation Labor

-On large commercial and industrial lighting projects, installation labor often exceeds fixture cost as the primary expense.
-While lumen output and efficacy dominate specification discussions, fixture weight and mounting design are major drivers of labor hours, particularly on projects involving dozens or hundreds of luminaires.
+On large commercial and industrial lighting projects, installation labor frequently exceeds fixture material cost.
+While specifications often focus on lumen output and efficacy, fixture weight and mounting method are primary determinants of installation time, particularly when projects involve dozens or hundreds of luminaires.

 Fixture Weight as a Labor Multiplier

-Fixture weight affects every phase of installation: lifting, alignment, fastening, and wiring.
-As weight increases, installers require additional hands or equipment to safely support the luminaire while securing mounting hardware.
+Fixture weight affects every stage of installation: lifting, alignment, fastening, and wiring.
+As weight increases, installers must spend more time stabilizing the fixture or coordinating assistance.

 Fixture Weight Install Method Labor Impact